lajos/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3-Submission/writeup.md

 #### Shadows

 There are lighting scenarios where part or all of the track is in shadow.
-I've used CLAHE ([Contrast Limited Adaptive Histogram Equalization](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization)) on the lightness channel to minimize the affect of shadows.
+I have used CLAHE ([Contrast Limited Adaptive Histogram Equalization](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization)) on the lightness channel to minimize the affect of shadows.

 ![lightness](writeup-assets/L.png)

-lighness channel
+*lighness channel*

 ![lightness with clahe](writeup-assets/L_CLAHE.png)

-lighness channel with CLAHE applied
+*lighness channel with CLAHE applied*

 #### Roadside Distractions

-There are a lot of distracting features on the sides of the road, for example trees.
+There are a lot of distracting features on the sides, for example trees.
 To minimize this I have use a projection transformation to "un-tilt" the images:

 ![untilt](writeup-assets/untilt.png)